Émile Durkheim: Establishing sociology

 Durkheim authored some of the most programmatic statements on what sociology is and how it should be practiced.
 His concern was to establish sociology as a science.
 Arguing for a place for sociology among other sciences, he wrote, "sociology is, then, not an auxiliary of any other science; it is itself a distinct and autonomous science."

 To give sociology a place in the academic world and to ensure that it is a legitimate science, it must have an object that is clear and distinct from philosophy or psychology, and its own methodology.
 He argued that "there is in every society a certain group of phenomena which may be differentiated from those studied by the other natural sciences."

-In the Tarde-Durkeim debate of 1903, the "anthropological view" of Gabriel Tarde was ridiculed and hastily dismissed.
+In the Tarde-Durkheim debate of 1903, the "anthropological view" of Gabriel Tarde was ridiculed and hastily dismissed.

 A fundamental aim of sociology is to discover structural "social facts".
 The establishment of sociology as an independent, recognized academic discipline is among Durkheim's largest and most lasting legacies.
 Within sociology, his work has significantly influenced structuralism or structural functionalism.